sebarslan/Maui.NullableDateTimePicker/README.md

 # Usage
 To use the Nullable DateTimePicker control in your .NET MAUI application, follow these steps:

-0- Add .UseMauiCommunityToolkit() to the MauiProgram.cs file in your project.
+0- Add .ConfigureNullableDateTimePicker() to the MauiProgram.cs file in your project.

 <pre>
 <code>
 public static MauiApp CreateMauiApp()
 {
     var builder = MauiApp.CreateBuilder();
-    builder
+    MauiAppBuilder mauiAppBuilder = builder.UseMauiApp&lt;App&gt;();
-    .UseMauiApp&lt;App&gt;()
+    mauiAppBuilder
-    .UseMauiCommunityToolkit()
+    .ConfigureNullableDateTimePicker()
     ....
 </code>
 </pre>